U.S. government shutdown begins as spending bill fails in Senate

 The Republican-controlled House of Representatives passed a stopgap funding measure on Thursday.
 But Republicans then needed the support of at least 10 Democrats to pass the bill in the Senate.
 While five Democrats ended up voting for the measure, five Republicans voted against it.

-Democratic leaders demanded that the measure include protections from deportation for about 700,000 undocumented immigrants known as Dreamers who arrived in the United States as children.
+Democratic leaders wanted the measure to include protections from deportation for about 700,000 undocumented immigrants who arrived in the United States as children.

 Despite bipartisan negotiations, Republican leaders refused to include those protections, and neither side was willing to back down.
-McConnell and Schumer insisted they were still committed to finding an agreement that restores government funding as soon as possible.

-Trump, who had made strict measures on immigration a cornerstone of his presidential campaign, last week rejected a bipartisan proposal, saying he wanted to include any deal for Dreamers in a bigger legislative package that also boosts funding for a border wall and tighter security at the U.S. border with Mexico.
+Trump, who had made strict measures on immigration a cornerstone of his presidential campaign, last week rejected a bipartisan proposal.

+He said he wanted to include any deal for Dreamers in a bigger legislative package that also boosted funding for a wall and tighter security measures along the U.S. border with Mexico.

 Schumer met with Trump on Friday afternoon and later said he had reluctantly agreed to include the border wall in the negotiations but that it still was not enough to persuade Trump to find a compromise.

-Schumer also called on Trump and leaders of both parties to resume negotiations on Saturday.

-McConnell said he would seek a new funding bill through to Feb.
-8 but a Senate Democratic source said that was too far out.
-Democrats had argued for an extension of four or five days to force both sides into serious negotiations on the immigration issue.
+McConnell said he would seek over the weekend a new funding bill that covered the federal government through to Feb.
+8.

+A Senate Democratic source said that was still too far out.
+Democrats had argued for an extension of just four or five days to force both sides into serious negotiations on the immigration issue.

-In a shutdown, “essential” employees who deal with public safety and national security would keep working.
-That includes more than 1.3 million people on active duty in the military who would be required to work but would not be paid until funding is renewed or handled with separate legislation.
+Despite the formal shutdown, “essential” employees who deal with public safety and national security will keep working.

+That includes more than 1.3 million people on active duty in the military who will be required to work but will not be paid until funding is renewed or handled with separate legislation.

-Although past government shutdowns have done little lasting damage to the U.S. economy, they can rattle financial markets.
+Although past government shutdowns have done little lasting damage to the U.S. economy, they can rattle financial markets and undermine the United States’ reputation abroad.

-This impasse follows a months-long struggle in Congress to agree on government funding levels and protections for Dreamers, most of whom are originally from Mexico and Central America.
+This impasse follows a months-long struggle in Congress to agree on government funding levels and protections for Dreamers, most of whom are originally from Mexico or Central America.

 They were given temporary legal status under the Deferred Action for Childhood Arrivals program started by former President Barack Obama.

 In September, Trump announced he was ending the program and gave Congress until March 5 to come up with new legislation.
+Efforts to do that have so far failed so Democrats tried to get it done by linking a deal to funding of the federal government.

-Additional reporting by Roberta Rampton and Jim Oliphant; Editing by Kieran Murray, Leslie Adler and Michael Perry
+Additional reporting by Roberta Rampton and Jim Oliphant; Writing by Kieran Murray; Editing by Leslie Adler and Michael Perry